News from Spring

 Photo by Dawbis.

-I have been following the artwork of Dawn for years now and have been pestering her to let me do a paper for art swap.
+I have been following the artwork of Dawn for years now and asked her if she’d do a paper for art swap.
 Once she agreed I started saving some papers I thought she might like.
 One design I had bought in Florence, Italy.
 Another at a gift store in the Hunter Valley.
 Some are from my favourite art supply stores, others are origami papers from a Japanese gift store in the city.

 Photo by Dawbis.